Updated: August 9, 2023

 This is a much more difficult decision.
 In fact, most hospice specialists would opt to continue them.
 If they don’t, they will only do so very close to death when they are certain that this will have absolutely no impact on your life expectancy or quality of life.
 If there is even the slightest possibility it would impact this, continue the medication.

 In many cases, some of your medications may be considered palliative, that is to make you comfortable and improve your quality of life, and will be continued.

 Medications that should be taken right up to the end

 Many medications will only be stopped during the active phase of dying, which is usually the last few days of life.
 These medications include:

-Unfortunately, if you have a serious disease and terminal illness, especially cancer, you may be easy prey for scammers trying to sell products guaranteed to treat their illness.
-Unlike most scams, these are more likely to be found on the web, especially in discussion groups, online forums and in blog posts.
+Unfortunately, if you have a serious disease and terminal illness, especially cancer, you may be easy prey for scammers trying to sell products guaranteed to treat your illness.
+Unlike most scams, these are more likely to be found on the web, especially in discussion groups, online forums, and in blog posts.
 You are more likely to be the victim of medical scams if you have memory loss or dementia and serious diseases such as cancer, diabetes, heart disease, arthritis and Alzheimer’s.

 Two of the ways you could throw away your money is to spend it on miracle cures or be defrauded by online pharmacies and healthcare product sellers that either send you fake products or never deliver them at all.
-You may also be lured into thinking you are saving money on disreputable online pharmacies who are sending you lower quality medications or even medications contaminated with harmful substances.
+You may also be lured into thinking you are saving money by disreputable online pharmacies who are sending you lower quality medications or even medications contaminated with harmful substances.

 Finally, getting any form of medical care online can be risky.
 Scammers can get your personal, financial, and medical information and use this identity theft to make purchases in your name.